ScoreTeam/Score-Backend/README.md

 # Notice :

 this version is very out of date and does not work with the actual project

-if by any chance you read this message and you want the latest verion of this repo , please contact me at https://t.me/HamzaMoharib
+if you are a former member of the team and by any chance you have read this message and you want the latest verion of this repo

+please contact me at https://t.me/HamzaMoharib

 # Enter these commands before the first run